mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 [x] Nest your first image and your h2 element within a single `<div class="row">` element.
 Nest your h2 element within a `<div class="col-xs-8">` and your image in a `<div class="col-xs-4">` so that they are on the same line.

 Notice how the image is now just the right size to fit along the text?

+## Add Font Awesome Icons to our Buttons
+Font Awesome is a convenient library of icons.
+These icons can be webfonts or vector graphics.
+These icons are treated just like fonts.
+You can specify their size using pixels, and they will assume the font size of their parent HTML elements.

+You can include Font Awesome in any app by adding the following code to the top of your HTML:

+`<link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.8.1/css/all.css" integrity="sha384-50oBUHEmvpQ+1lW4y57PTFmhCaXp0ML5d60M1M7uH2+nqUivzIebhndOJK28anvf" crossorigin="anonymous">`
+In this case, we've already added it for you to this page behind the scenes.

+The i element was originally used to make other elements italic, but is now commonly used for icons.
+You can add the Font Awesome classes to the i element to turn it into an icon, for example:

+`<i class="fas fa-info-circle"></i>`
+Note that the span element is also acceptable for use with icons.

+[x] Use Font Awesome to add a thumbs-up icon to your like button by giving it an i element with the classes fas and fa-thumbs-up.
+Make sure to keep the text Like next to the icon.